motjuste/UoC-ml-school-2018/README.md

-# A Practical Introduction to Automatic Audio Segmentation
+# A Practical Introduction to Automatic Audio Segmentation Using Deep Learning

 _In Proceedings of: [**Late Summer School: Machine Learning for Language Analysis - September, 2018**](http://ml-school.uni-koeln.de/index.html)_

+> **Goal**
+>
+> Train a deep neural network on [VGGish](https://github.com/tensorflow/models/tree/master/research/audioset) audio features
+> to automatically segment an audio file with speech into speech and non-speech parts.

 ## Setup
-Please follow the instructions below in sequence.
+Please follow the instructions below in order.

 Install and setup the following: